troywilsonsportsscience/FV_Profiling_Samozino_Method/README.md

 # Sport Science Tools — Troy Wilson

-Coach-facing, data-driven tools for testing, profiling, and reporting.

 ## Projects
 | Project | What it does | Tech | Repo |
 |---|---|---|---|